voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

 ### 1.5 Analysis of current systems
 <br>

-I will examine 2 visualisation of ACO for TSP open-source tools, because there are no tools like that for Simulated Annealing, compare them to gain insight into their strengths and weaknesses, and then apply this knowledge to developing my own project.
+I will examine 2 visualisation of ACO for TSP open-source tools, compare them to gain insight into their strengths and weaknesses, and then apply this knowledge to developing my own project.

 <br>